Iskan self-portrait (2021) Collages par Iskan

 • Dimensions Hauteur 8,3in, Largeur 11,8in

-• Encadrement Cette oeuvre n'est pas encadrée
+• Encadrement Cette œuvre n'est pas encadrée

 • Catégories Figuratif

 Iskan’s self-portrait in red, a paper collage, size A4, 21 x 30 cm.
 The material was paper: - Italian made Fabriano Tizian pastel paper.
 I wanted the silhouette to be more telling.
-Here is a list of what I creatively reworked in the quest for a more artistic image: • Fine-tuning the forehead proportions, I made a nod to the iconic Socrates,[...]
+Here is a list of what I creatively reworked in the quest for a more artistic image:. • Fine-tuning the forehead proportions, I made a nod to the iconic Socrates, and this [...]

 Iskan’s self-portrait in red, a paper collage, size A4, 21 x 30 cm.
 The material was paper: - Italian made Fabriano Tizian pastel paper.